-The C-I-L Dynamite Plant Site geocache site is located near East Selkirk, Manitoba, Canada at N 50º 07.270´ latitude and W 96º 51.470´ longitude.
+The C-I-L Dynamite Plant Site geocache site is located near East Selkirk, Manitoba, Canada at N 50º 07.250´ latitude and W 96º 51.441´ longitude.
 If you find the geocache and scan the QR code inside of it, it brings you here to learn more.
 Watch all of our videos on our YouTube Channel.
+Other heritage content can be found on our Red River North Heritage Youtube channel.

 Looking around here at the new RM of St. Clements Public Works shop in East Selkir, Manitoba, Canada, you would never know one of the biggest disasters in the area happened right here, over 70 years ago.